Adopting the most effective leadership style is key to success

 Delegative/Lassez-Faire leadership

 In this instance, the leader delegates some or all of the responsibility to the team.
-They are able to decide on the outcomes and how they will achieve them.
+They can decide on the outcomes and how they will achieve them.
 The leader’s role is that of facilitator or support.
 For most mature teams this style of leadership works best and makes the best use of individual strengths.
-However, for teams who not mature or who have always experienced command and control leadership, they can experience a lack of decision making.
-This style may not suit a poor performing or relatively new team.
+However, teams who not mature or who have always experienced command and control leadership can experience a lack of decision-making.
+This style may not suit a poor-performing or relatively new team.

 2. Situational leadership